The Psychology of Moving- How to Mentally Prepare for an International Relocation

 Slowly Pace Your Adaptation

-To mentally prepare for an international relocation, allow yourself the grace to adjust at your own pace.
+To mentally prepare for an international relocation, allow yourself the grace to adjust at your pace.
 You can first start familiarizing yourself with your neighborhood and then move from there.

 Person running through a park.